bluecadet/bc-ci-for-pantheon/README.md

 CI scripts for pantheon websites (Drupal and Wordpress) developed by Bluecadet.

-Use `cadet` utility to update your CI process. bc-ci-for-pantheon is the Default installer. <br>Commands: `cadet ci-update` or `cadet ci-update --incTestConfig`
+Use `cadet` utility to update your CI process. bc-ci-for-pantheon is the Default installer. <br>Commands: `cadet ci-update` or `cadet ci-update --incTestConfig`<br>`cadet ci-update --ci-version 2.1-latest` or `cadet ci-update --ci-version 2.x-latest`

 <hr>

+## Versions

+### 1.x

+This version was for Circle CI

+### 2.0

+This is for Gitrhub Actions, but with Pantheon sites w/out Integrated Composer

+### 2.1

+This is for Gitrhub Actions, but with Pantheon sites w/ Integrated Composer

 ## Build and deply